Signs of the appearance of the Mahdi: Shia signs

 According to some narrations, there are five certain signs that will occur prior to the appearance of the Mahdi.
 The hadith of Ja'far al-Sadiq mentions these signs: "the appearance of Sufyani and Yamani, the loud cry in the sky, the murder of Nafs-e-Zakiyyah, and the earth swallowing (a group of people) in the land of Bayda which is a desert between Mecca and Medina.

+Loud Cry in the Sky

+Gabriel will shout loudly and it will be heard from the sky and in other interpretations it is stated to be that "...some of the people of Mecca will come to him, bring him out against his will and swear allegiance to him between the Corner and the Maqam...".
+Hence, that loud cry may be actually from the people present at the Kaaba on that particular day.

 Appearance of Sufyani

 According to some narrations Sufyani, one of the descendants of Abu Sufyan, will arise before Mahdi's appearance.
 He has been depicted as an outwardly devout man that will take care to remember Allah at all times.
 But in reality he will be the most wicked man in the world.
 He will upraise during the Rajab.
 After he realizes that Mahdi has appeared, he will send away an army to fight him.
 Some books say that the army of Sufyani before getting to the army of Mahdi will sink into the earth in the Bayda, a desert between Mecca and Medina.
 The appearance of Sufyani is mentioned in both Shia and Sunni narrations.